 To the maximum extent possible, MPWMD-sponsored river restoration projects incorporate a functional floodplain that would be inundated in relatively frequent storm events (those expected every 1-2 years).
 For example, low benches at the Red Rock and All Saints Projects have served as natural recruitment areas and are currently being colonized by black cottonwoods, sycamores and willows.
 In addition, willow and cottonwood pole plantings in these areas were installed with a backhoe, which allows them to tap into the water table.
 These techniques have been successful and have reduced the need for supplemental irrigation.
-However, as pumping has increased in the lower Carmel Valley (pursuant to direction by the SWRCB and a Conservation Agreement between CAW and NMFS) supplemental irrigation was installed on the engineered floodplain opposite the All Saints School.
-This system is not operated in normal to wet years, but in below-normal years the system will be used.
+However, as pumping has increased in the lower Carmel Valley (pursuant to direction by the SWRCB and a Conservation Agreement between CAW and NMFS) supplemental irrigation has been installed on engineered floodplains and on vulnerable banks.